Game of Thrones season 8: Critical response

 David Sims of The Atlantic wrote that the final season "has been the same story over and over again: a lot of tin-eared writing trying to justify some of the most drastic story developments imaginable, as quickly as possible.
 As usual, the actors did their best with what was on the page."
 Lucy Mangan of The Guardian considered the season a "rushed business.
 It has wasted opportunities, squandered goodwill, and failed to do justice to its characters or its actors."
 Zack Beauchamp of Vox wrote that it "dispensed almost entirely with trying to make sense of its characters' internal motivations—let alone the complex political reality that its psychological realism initially helped create".
 Huw Fullerton of Radio Times said the final season was not "Thrones at its best" but still had "some sort of ending for the characters".
 For Fullerton, the season was "like the finale — some bits I liked, one or two I loved, an awful lot that leaves me scratching my head".

 Writing for USA Today, Kelly Lawler felt that the series ultimately betrayed its "identity" of "tragedy and injustice" with a "pandering" ending.
 Judy Berman of Time said that the series failed to complete the answer to "conflicting ideas about freedom, justice and leadership", themes that had brought depth to the series.
 Ellen Gray of the Philadelphia Inquirer and Darren Franich of Entertainment Weekly agreed that the final season was not as complex as previous seasons.
-Franich stated that the "broseph mentality shined through," shunting the development and interaction between female characters.
+Franich stated that the "broseph mentality shined through", shunting the development and interaction between female characters.
 Franich criticized Cersei for doing nothing this season, regarding it "one complete failure of imagination", as well as the ultimate primary focus on the reactions and thoughts of the male characters, such as "Jon Snow, the least complicated main character."
-Writing for The Hollywood Reporter, Maureen Ryan condemned what she considered the season’s reductive treatment of women, and "decisions set up and executed with little or no foresight or thoughtfulness", declaring the penultimate episode "The Bells" as "Game of Thrones at its worst".
+Writing for The Hollywood Reporter, Maureen Ryan condemned what she considered the season's reductive treatment of women, and "decisions set up and executed with little or no foresight or thoughtfulness", declaring the penultimate episode "The Bells" as "Game of Thrones at its worst".

+The final season received comparisons to the 2003 Fullmetal Alchemist anime, as both shows came up with original endings due to overtaking their source material.